 Garage doors closed

-No cars in driveway or in front of house
+No cars in the driveway or front of the house

-Put bicycles, hose, garden tools, pool toys in garage
+Put bicycles, hose, garden tools, pool toys in the garage

 Put rubbish bins out of sight